 • FTI Consulting ("FTI"): Global business consultancy with 700 public relations and communications professionals worldwide.
-FTI's energy sector, with approximately $100\,$ consultants focused solely on energy, is considered a go-to resource for reputation management engagements for upstream exploration and production businesses, particularly those with geographically dispersed challenges.
+FTI's energy sector, with approximately 100 consultants focused solely on energy, is considered a go-to resource for reputation management engagements for upstream exploration and production businesses, particularly those with geographically dispersed challenges.
 To that end, FTI advises Noble Energy on issues in Nicaragua, Israel, Equatorial Guinea and the Falkland Islands as well as Transocean on issues in the US and Brazil and Royal Dutch Shell on its efforts in South Africa and Alaska.
-FTI also advises a number of toptier industry associations in the oil and gas space as well as a collection of smaller producers in the US and abroad.
-FTI maintains offices across Europe including a Brusselsbased public affairs practice and maintains affiliate relationships in Ukraine and many of the former CIS countries.
+FTI also advises a number of top-tier industry associations in the oil and gas space as well as a collection of smaller producers in the US and abroad.

+FTI maintains offices across Europe including a Brussels-based public affairs practice and maintains affiliate relationships in Ukraine and many of the former CIS countries.

 Finally, the team working with Bursima has advised companies involved in complex reputational issues in Uzbekistan, Kazakhstan and Ukraine.

-ML Strategies ("MLS"): Leading government relations firm led by David Leiter, Secretary of State John Kerry's former Chief of Staff and a former U.S. Department of Energy official.
-MLS is experienced in working with law firms to navigate complex political, government, and business issues and Mr. Leiter has strong relationships with key U.S. decision makers and is well regarded on the subject of energy specifically.
-MLS will help build relationships with U.S. officials, and help Burisma convey any feedback on U.S. laws and regulations related to Ukraine.
+ML Strategies ("MLS"): Leading government relations firm led by David Leiter, political, government, and business issues and Mr. Leiter has strong relationships with key U.S. decision makers and is well regarded on the subject of energy specifically.